- Campus Life

 Education: PhD UCLA

-Research Areas: sociology of global and transnational processes, comparitive historical sociology, sociology of culture and religion
+Research Areas: sociology of global and transnational processes, comparative historical sociology, sociology of culture and religion

 Peter Stamatov (PhD, University of California Los Angeles, 2006) is Associate Professor of Social Research and Public Policy and Distinguished Researcher and Santander Endowed Chair at the Carlos III-Juan March Institute for the Social Sciences (Madrid).
 He specializes in the sociology of global and transnational processes, comparative historical sociology and the sociology of culture and religion.
 A recipient of a Consolidator Grant from the European Research Council, his publications include the award-winning The Origins of Global Humanitarianism: Religion, Empires, and Advocacy (Cambridge University Press) as well as a series of scholarly articles on a wide array of topics, such as the theory of ethnicity and nationalism, the political implications of cultural production and consumption, the religious influences on modern institutions of popular mobilization, and the political aspects of humanitarian action.